Chain Gate (Jerusalem): Description and history

 Its rectangular doors are 4.5 m high.
 There is a small opening large enough for one person to pass through when the gate is closed.

 Of the double gate, the southern Chain Gate is known today as Bab Al-Silsilah, and its northern twin gate as Bab as-Sakinah (Tranquility Gate).
 It was considered the most beautiful of the Al-Aqsa mosque gates.
 The entrance to the Gate of the Sakinah is closed and is not opened except for necessity.
-It worth to notice that the closure of the northern gate happened a long time ago, with the historian Al-Omari (746 AH/1345 CE) mentioning this fact.
+It worth to notice that the closure of the northern gate happened a long time ago, with the historian Al-Omari (1345 CE) mentioning this fact.
 The Gate of the Chain, which is open, is secured by a tall two-wing door, with a small door cut into one wing, large enough for one person to enter when the larger door is closed.
 According to Nasir-i-Khusraw, in order to reach the gate one had to pass through the market in the eastern section of the city and the gate itself had two openings that led into a large hall.

-Its construction was renewed in the Ayyubid period, in 600 AH/1200 CE, during the reign of King Issa.
+Its construction was renewed in the Ayyubid period, in 1200 CE, during the reign of King Issa.